California’s Central Valley: The Unsung Hero Feeding the World

 Oranges, citrus, walnuts?
 Global exports.

 Tomatoes?
-Feeding pasta sauce, ketchup, and pizza worldwide.
+Feeding pasta sauce, ketchup, and pizza literally worldwide.

-If there’s a drought in California?
-Almond prices spike everywhere.
-A bad lettuce season?
-Restaurants around the world scramble.
+If there’s a drought in California, almond prices spike everywhere.
+A bad lettuce season and restaurants around the world scramble.

 (If this blows your mind, you might also love my post on how California’s wine industry survived drought and wildfire.
 Another example of this state’s wild resilience.)

-One thing people don’t talk about enough?
-The human side of this.
+One thing people don’t talk about enough is the human side of this.

 The Central Valley runs on migrant, immigrant, and seasonal labor.
 These are folks working insanely hard, often in extreme heat, picking, packing, and tending crops by hand.